PanteaTrg/Sample-PLSQL/README.md

 # Sample-Query
-This is my first repository
+This is my first repository- Here you can find sample sql queries.